How to Grow and Care Fern leaf Lavender? – Hardiness of Fern leaf – Is it edible or not?

 Is lavender a Fern?

-Fern lavender (Lavandula multifida) is a variety that grows well in your area and is known for its foliage that resembles fern leaves.
+Fern lavender (Lavandula Multifida) is a variety that grows well in your area and is known for its foliage that resembles fern leaves.

 It grows numerous spikes from its compact shape and thrives in a sunny location with protection from cold winds.
 Dried, aromatic lavender can be used for a variety of things.